efox4335/edsa/README.md

 ```

 ### `edsa_heap_remove(edsa_heap *heap, void *data)`
-Outputs into `data` and removes the root of the heap `heap` while maintaining the heap condition.
+Outputs root into `data` and removes the root of the heap `heap` while maintaining the heap condition.

 Arguments:
  - First argument the a pointer of type `edsa_heap *`.